coderman64/netsurf-3ds/README.md

 - 3ds-libiconv
 - 3ds-freetype (for future font support)

-Ensure your environment has the `DEVKITARM` and `DEVKITPRO` variables set, and that DevKitARM's `bin` directory is in your `PATH`.
-You should then be able to build NetSurf with the `make` command.
-Using multiple jobs (`-j <cpu cores>`) is reccomended to speed up compilation.
+Ensure your environment has the `DEVKITARM` and `DEVKITPRO` variables set, and that DevKitARM's `bin` directory is in your `PATH` (you can probably do this using a command like `source /etc/profile.d/devkit-env.sh`).
+You should then be able to build NetSurf using the `make` command in the resository root.
+Using multiple jobs (`-j <number of cpu cores>`) is reccomended to speed up compilation.

 ## Special thanks